ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 - automatic deletion of leading whitespaces;

 - warnings regarding caption length, number of lines used, and caption reading speed (longer captions have to stay on screen for longer time so that viewers can read them!);

+{{< figure src = "warning-caption.png" alt = "Warning window from Amara.org on captions" caption = "If a caption does not follow what are considered best practices in captioning, it gets flagged with an exclamation mark.
+Here the first line of the caption exceeds the recommendation of 42 characters per line." class = "center" >}}

 - full versioning of the subtitles, we can still go back through all the subtitle versions we edited.